Looking for Constant Contact alternatives? You came to the right place.

 Benchmark beats Constant Contact when it comes to email templates, campaign creation, and integrations.
 The templates in Benchmark email are much more up-to-date and creating email campaigns is much easier.
 Constant Contact has around 350 integrations, while Benchmark has more than 1500.

 Benchmark is more affordable email software than Constant Contact.
 The forever free plan includes 500 contacts, 3500 emails a month, and most of the features.

-Pricing starts at $15 for 500 contacts and unlimited emails per month and goes up as your contacts increase.
+Pricing starts at $9.99 for 500 contacts which allows you to schedule emails and has a landing page builder.
+Price goes up as your contacts increase.
 See detailed Benchmark Email pricing on their pricing page.Try Benchmark Email hereor read our full Benchmark Email Review

 4. Sendinblue as a Constant Contact alternative

 Sendinblue calls itself the “complete sales and marketing toolkit”.
 It’s a platform liked by startups, SMBs, agencies, eCommerce businesses, and NGOs.

 - Easy-to-use email builder with templates and an HTML code editor